US Catholic bishops to pray over clergy sexual abuse scandal

 HOW DO ABUSE VICTIMS FEEL ABOUT IT?

 Many are dismayed that it has taken so long for the church leadership to meet and act after so many years.
-Two advocacy groups, the Survivors Network of those Abused by Priests (SNAP) and Ending Clergy Abuse, plan to hold a public demonstration Wednesday in Chicago.
+Two advocacy groups, the Survivors Network of those Abused by Priests (SNAP) and Ending Clergy Abuse, held a public demonstration Wednesday in Chicago.

-SNAP says in a statement that it wants Cardinal Cupich removed from his prominent role in planning the papal summit, and that Cardinal DiNardo should not lead the U.S. delegation to the Rome summit.
+SNAP says it wants Cardinal Cupich removed from his prominent role in planning the papal summit, and that Cardinal DiNardo should not lead the U.S. delegation to the Rome summit.

 Zach Hiner, SNAP’s executive director, said he’s glad leaders are gathering “to find ways to address this crisis, but a week spent in silent prayer is not the response the public is looking for.”